LaKhDaR619/typeorm_tricks/README.md

 1. Sort a Relation Array (sometimes we can't sort by name or date so we make our own sort)
 2. fetching by tag gets only that tag (workaround to get all tags for a user by tag)
-3. typeorm power working with a relation from two sides

 ## Sort a Relation Array